lmbek/NineNineFive/README.md

 ## Specialities
 Of all programming languages i'm best at Go(lang) and prefer it to any language because of it's simplicity and good scaling. <br>
 I have specialised in Webbased IT Systems, where i build executables with manifests, icon and code signing.
 I both deploy software as a service (technically) and do SaaS as business.
 I: program, test, build and deploy software for Computers, Mobiles and the Cloud.
-People have a tendency to underestimate my skills ;-)
+People have a tendency to underestimate my skills ;-) <br>
+The software i build is typically made with Go as backend with http (file)server and an API, where the frontend is build with vanilla html/css/js with some awesome technology i made myself for pageChanging, loading, maintaining and deploying software.

 ## **GitHub Statistics**
 ![Lars M Bek's GitHub Stats](https://github-readme-stats.vercel.app/api?username=nineninefive&count_private=true&show_icons=true&theme=dracula&hide=issues,contribs&line_height=37&cache_seconds=14400)